chrisDeFouRire/typstapi/README.md

 # Typst API

 A simple web API that processes Typst documents and returns PDFs.
 The API accepts file uploads and JSON data, processes them using the Typst CLI, and returns a PDF (with optional gzip compression).
+It also supports merging additional PDFs before and after the Typst-generated PDF.

 ## Example